optimusz/multimerch/readme.txt

 	2. Copy the files and folders from the upload/ directory to your OpenCart installation.

 	3. Create a folder named tmp/ within your images/ directory and grant write permissions to your web server.
+	   Prevent file and directory indexing for this new folder either by configuring your web server accordingly or by creating an empty index.html file within this directory.

 	4. Install the module via Backend -> Extensions -> Modules -> [ffct.cc] Digital Multiseller Marketplace